 37777 Harlow Dr., Willoughby, OH 44094 (440) 951-8974 Fax: (440) 951-1412

-Our newest and most powerful DNC software, PC-DNC Plus provides simultaneous communications with up to 256 CNCs.
+Our most popular (and most powerful) DNC software, PC-DNC Plus provides simultaneous communications with up to 255 CNCs.
 PC-DNC Plus lets you call up files with "remote" commands from your CNCs keyboard, and can also be used as a manual file queuing system.
 Optional software modules are available for machine cycle monitoring, automatic paging, in-process gauging, paperless factory, and FTP data server.

 PC-DNC Plus is a totally new concept in multi-port DNC software.
 Most other DNC systems are designed to run as a single application, in which there are multiple "threads" to handle the simultaneous communications with multiple CNC machines.
 PC-DNC Plus is different in that it consists of a "main window" application, and multiple 1-port DNC applications running concurrently.